AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Introduction

-Orthogonal frequency division multiplexing (OFDM) has been proved to be an effective technique to deal with delay spread of wireless channels \cite{701317,cho2010mimo}.
-OFDM receivers can be classified into two categories: linear and nonlinear receivers.
-Linear recievers include least square (LS) \cite{coleri2002channel, simeone2004pilot} and minimum mean-squared error (MMSE) \cite{Myllyla2005ComplexityAO} for channel estimation (CE) or signal detection (SD) while nonlinear receivers contain approximate-message-passing (AMP) \cite{rangan2011generalized} and expectation-propagation (EP)-based algorithms \cite{wu2016block}.
-These receivers are all designed based on expert knowledge or specific models.
+\IEEEPARstart{O}{rthogonal} frequency division multiplexing (OFDM) is an effective technique to deal with the delay spread of wireless channels \cite{701317,cho2010mimo}.
+The conventional OFDM receivers can be classified into two categories: linear and iterative receivers.
+Linear receivers include least square (LS) \cite{coleri2002channel, simeone2004pilot} and minimum mean-squared error (MMSE) \cite{Myllyla2005ComplexityAO} for channel estimation (CE) or signal detection (SD).
+Iterative receivers include approximate message passing \cite{rangan2011generalized} and expectation propagation-based algorithms \cite{wu2016block}.
+These receivers are all designed on the basis of expert knowledge or specific models.
+However, complex channel scenarios and nonlinear interference challenge these conventional designs and limit the performance of OFDM receivers.
+OFDM can potentially address many challenging issues in traditional systems with the introduction of artificial intelligence (AI). \cite{8054694, qin2018Deep,DBLP:journals/corr/abs-1809-06059,2019arXiv190606007G} revealed the benefits of AI in physical layer of communications.
+Different modules in the conventional communication systems have been studied with the aid of AI, including signal classification \cite{o2018over}, channel coding \cite{gruber2017deep,nachmani2017rnn,liang2017iterative}, CE \cite{soltani2019deep}, multiple-input multiple-output (MIMO) detection \cite{DBLP:journals/corr/abs-1809-09336,samuel2017deep}, channel state information (CSI) feedback \cite{8322184, 8482358}, and novel autoencoder-based end-to-end communication systems \cite{D2018Deep, ye2018channel}.